 1609 Dec.
 29: In Auerbach, Germany, Simon Marius possibly observes moons of Jupiter with a telescope.

 1610 Jan.
-7: In Padua, Itlay, Galileo makes observations with a telescope discovering moons of Jupiter.
+7: In Padua, Itlay, Galileo Galilei records his observations with a telescope.
+He also discovers moons of Jupiter.

 1616: The Church officially outlaws Copernicus' book on heliocentric theory.